DoctorLogicProduct/dltest/_pages/products/content-multiplier/content-multiplier.md

   component_css: feature
   class: content-multiplier__feature--1
   headline: "SEO Rich Procedure and Service Pages"
-  text: "Our team of medical content writers provide custom content for every procedure and service offered at your practice.
+  text: "Our team of medical content writers provides custom content for every procedure and service offered at your practice.
 Individual web pages are then automatically integrated with relevant content such as reviews, before and after photos, video, and specials to promote each service and gain keyword authority."
   btn:
   img: "/img/products/content-multiplier/service-pages.jpg"
   alt: "SEO Rich Pages"